ryankennedy1991/toure/README.md

 ## Set Up

+First of all you need to just move the "toure" folder into the base of your app.

 In order to get everything set up correctly we must first define our constants in the conf.php file: